Rey79-coder/Echeriri/README.md

 their later personal usage.

-Richie Tauch / DEVELOPER OF THE FOUR COLLECTIONS AND BULMA IMPLEMENTATION/
+Richie Tauch / DEVELOPER OF THE FOUR COLLECTIONS AND BULMA IMPLEMENTATION/ -Richie Tauch assisted Chad Renegar in the implementation of local storage.
+Wrote the code necesary for the notepad to locally store user input.
+Chad Modified the hieght and width of the notepad.
+-Richie Tauch developed the powerpoint presentation alongside Reyna

 Chad Renegar / DEVELOPER OF THE ABOUT, CONTACT, AND JS FUNCTIONALITY /